carlo98/tello-ai-features/README.md

 Always on, in order to go back to origin press '4'.

 At the moment a lot of hypotesis are made in order to simplify the setting, but in future will be removed one at a time.

+For now it works only with manual controls.

 ## Camera Calibration <a name="cc"></a>
 Save 15-20 images of a chessboard, made with the camera of tello, in the folder 'Camera_Calibration/chessboards' and call them n.jpg, (n=0, 1, ...).